-Burnout is one of those road hazards in life that high-achievers really should be keeping a close eye out for, but sadly—often because of their "I can do everything" personalities—they rarely see it coming.
-Because high-achievers are often so passionate about what they do, they tend to ignore the fact that they're working exceptionally long hours, taking on exceedingly heavy work loads, and putting enormous pressure on themselves to excel—all of which make them ripe for burnout.
+Burnout is one of those road hazards in life that high-achievers really should keep a close eye out for, but sadly—often because of their "I can do everything" personalities—they rarely see it coming.
+Because high-achievers are often so passionate about what they do, they tend to ignore the fact that they're working exceptionally long hours, taking on exceedingly heavy workloads, and putting enormous pressure on themselves to excel—all of which make them ripe for burnout.

 Burnout is a state of chronic stress that leads to:

 - feelings of ineffectiveness and lack of accomplishment

 When in the throes of full-fledged burnout, you are no longer able to function effectively on a personal or professional level.
 However, burnout doesn't happen suddenly.
 You don't wake up one morning and all of the sudden "have burnout."
 Its nature is much more insidious, creeping up on us over time like a slow leak, which makes it much harder to recognize.
 Still, our bodies and minds do give us warnings, and if you know what to look for, you can recognize it before it's too late.

 Each of the three areas described above is characterized by certain signs and symptoms (although there is overlap in some areas).
 These signs and symptoms exist along a continuum.
 In other words, the difference between stress and burnout is a matter of degree, which means that the earlier you recognize the signs, the better able you will be to avoid burnout ( if you do something to address the symptoms when you recognize them).

 - Chronic fatigue.
 In the early stages, you may feel a lack of energy and feel tired most days.
 In the latter stages, you feel physically and emotionally exhausted, drained, and depleted, and you may feel a sense of dread about what lies ahead on any given day.